 Pros of staying within the park

-- You get an easy access to the park.
+- You get easy access to the park.

 - Parking is free for hotel guests.

-- If you don’t have a car, and you travel by buses, staying within the park is convenient.
+- If you don’t have a car, and you travel by bus, staying in the park is convenient.
 Although many out of the park accommodation offer free car ride to the park.
 You might want to check this with the particular property before booking.

-- The one-day ticket will afford you two days visit to the park as long as you stay in one of hotels within the park.
-Ticket must be validated at the hotel.
+- The one-day ticket will afford you two days visit to the park as long as you stay in one of the hotels within the park.
+The ticket must be validated at the hotel.

 There is another choice for staying within the park (but not really within the park as we’ll explain).
-Plitvica Selo is a small village on the opposite side of the entrance 1, across the lower lakes, but not far from the lake Kozjak.
-At this side of the lake Kozjak, there is a small, auxiliary entrance to the park – entrance Flora.
+Plitvica Selo is a small village on the opposite side of the entrance 1, across the Lower Lakes, but not far from the lake Kozjak.
+At this side of the lake Kozjak, there is a small, auxiliary entrance to the park.
 The walk from the village of Plitvica Selo to the entrance 3 takes about 15 to 20 minutes.

 Staying outside the park

-The biggest pros of staying outside of the park are variety of accommodation you get, and definitely better value for money.
+The biggest pros of staying outside of the park are a variety of accommodation you get and definitely better value for money.

-If you travel by car, you should avoid park hotels and look instead for an unique accommodation in the vicinity.
-Parking in Plitvice national park costs only 7 kn per hour, and few kilometres ride is no excuse to set for less than the best accommodation.
+If you travel by car, you should avoid park hotels and look instead for unique accommodation in the vicinity.
+Parking in Plitvice national park costs only 10 Kn per hour, and a few kilometers ride is no excuse to set for less than the best accommodation.

 There are many villages along the road to Plitvice Lakes either from direction Zagreb or Zadar.

-The closest are Plitvica Selo and Jezerce.
+Plitvica Selo and Jezerce are the closest.
 Grabovac and Korana are other popular places for an overnight stay in Plitvice Lakes.

-Plitvice Lakes National Park is big site with plenty to see, and if you want to visit properly, one day won’t suffice.
+Plitvice Lakes National Park is a big site with plenty to see, and if you want to visit it properly, one day won’t suffice.

-In our opinion, 2-day stay is the optimal time to visit the park.
+In our opinion, a 2-day stay is an optimal time to visit the park.
 You can also consider staying longer if you would like to experience other activities and sites in the area beside the park.

-If you don’t travel by car, then you have few options when choosing best place to stay at Plitvice lakes national park:
+If you don’t travel by car, then you have a few options when choosing the best place to stay in Plitvice Lakes national park:

 - stay in one of three hotels inside the park (entrance 2)